gbv/login-server/README.md

 The server provides a [web interface](#web-interface), a [HTTP API](#http-api) and a [WebSocket](#websocket).

-The web interface allows users to create and manage accounts with connections to multiple identities at identity providers (see [providers](#providers)).
+The web interface allows users to create and manage accounts with connections to multiple identities at [identity providers](#providers).
 Providers are used to authenticate users because the login server does not store any passwords (single sign-on).

 The HTTP API and WebSocket allow client applications to interact with the login server, for instance to check whether a user has been logged in and to find out which identities belong to a user (see [login-client](https://github.com/gbv/login-client) and [login-client-vue](https://github.com/gbv/login-client-vue) for a JavaScript libraries to connect web applications with login-server).